aptible/support/source/topics/paas/deploy-custom-database.md

-Yes, you can deploy a custom database on Aptible, provided that it's packaged in a Docker image conforming to the following specification:
+You can deploy a custom database on Aptible, provided that it is packaged in a Docker image conforming to the following specification:

 * Any files or directories that need to persist should be defined as `VOLUME`s in the Dockerfile.
 Aside from the data stored in the database, this may include database configuration files, user lists, etc.